top of page

 • Awards or other recognition

-• Proof of disability
+• If special needs, proof of disability

-• Transcripts or other academic records
+• Transcripts and other relevant academic records

 5. What documents may be requested in the future?